There was an error with your log in

 • An experienced, local hiking guide with extensive knowledge of the area

-• Accommodation in quality hotels and lodges for 14 nights (double occupancy)
+• Accommodation for 14 nights in quality hotels and lodges for 14 nights (double occupancy)

 • Almost all meals, as outlined in the itinerary